 CenturyLink strongly suggests that you complete the ISDN loop qualification pre-ordering process in addition to the CO ISDN availability pre-ordering process so that you are able to determine ISDN BRI service and facility availability.
 ISDN-BRI pre-qualification is a two step process.

 Step 1: Verify the availability of ISDN BRI in the serving CO by referring to Network Disclosures.
 Select the appropriate state for the end-user's CO location.
 If the ISDN BRI DATE column is populated with "Deployed", the service is available.

-Step 2: Verify ISDN loop facility availability at the end-user's address as described in the IMA User's Guide.
+Step 2: Verify ISDN loop facility availability at the end-user's address as described in the EASE-LSR User's Guide.

 Service is not guaranteed until the ISDN has actually been installed.
 In certain rare instances, Facility Check may not be able to determine a design problem that would prevent installation of the service.
 In this situation you would be notified via a jeopardy notice.
 Additional information on the jeopardy process can be found in the Provisioning and Installation Overview.

 Backhauling provides dialtone from an ISDN equipped switch that is not the end-user's local serving wire center to the end-user's local serving wire center.
 All backhauling requests should be referred to your CenturyLink Representative.

 It is important to review and understand the ordering procedures described in CenturyLink Local Services Platform (CLSP) - General Information.

 General ordering activities are described in the Ordering Overview.